ariefpurnamamuharram/ariefpurnamamuharram/README.md

 ### Hay there... ✨😄✨
-Welcome to my GitHub profile! 😁 My name is Arief Purnama Muharram and I am a medical student at Faculty of Medicine Universitas Indonesia (FKUI).
-I really love with programming stuffs, especially on mobile programming.
-Currently also have several on going projects on backend development.
+Welcome to my GitHub profile! 😁 My name is Arief Purnama Muharram and I really love everything about programming stuffs, especially mobile programming.
 Interested in providing technological solutions in medical problems.
 If you have several questions or want to make a collaboration, let me know it. 😁💬

 ### Overview
 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=ariefpurnamamuharram&show_icons=true&theme=default)